 |10||Faith Evangelical College & Seminary / N Vassault St|

-Tacoma is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tacoma is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tacoma is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Tacoma who work in office and administrative support (13.33%), sales jobs (9.92%) and management occupations (8.69%).

 Tacoma is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of people in Tacoma who are college-educated is somewhat higher than the average US community of 21.84%: 25.51% of adults in Tacoma have at least a bachelor's degree.
+The overall education level of Tacoma is somewhat higher than in the average US city of 21.84%: 25.51% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Tacoma in 2010 was $26,805, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $107,220 for a family of four.
 However, Tacoma contains both very wealthy and poor people as well.